Accessing and Requesting Commercial Smallsat Data FAQ

 Currently, data acquired during the evaluations of Planet, Maxar (formerly DigitalGlobe, Inc.) and Spire Global are available, as are data from the Teledyne Brown Engineering DLR Earth Sensing Imaging Spectrometer (DESIS).
 Data distributed by NASA are available under different scientific use licenses at various access portals.

 All NASA-funded researchers will have access to commercial datasets from Planet, Maxar, and Spire.
 All members of the U.S. Government have access to DESIS data.
 All data requests must be approved by CSDA data managers.
 Contact us to provide your name, email address, and pertinent information (grant number, contract number, etc.) to indicate that you are authorized to use the data.
 The CSDA team will verify if the user is authorized for data access first.
 Once verified, the user will be provided with additional information on how to request and access data.
-Please note that submissions of data requests through the SDX and distribution of the data begins on April 22nd.

 The process for requesting and obtaining PlanetScope and RapidEye data is as follows: